 We eventually changed it out, but since the solenoid is a very simple part that only functions to bridge the connection between the battery and the starter, we figured it wasn't that big of a deal.
 In fact, having an easily accessible faulty solenoid is actually quite a good anti-theft system.

-If when the jumper cables are hooked up to your battery posts, you accidentally touch the copper of the other two jumper cables together, it'll send a spike of power through your system that can knock out your solenoid.
+When the jumper cables are hooked up to your battery posts, if you accidentally touch the copper of the other two jumper cables together, it'll send a spike of power through your system that can knock out your solenoid.

 So don't ever touch the heads of the jumper cables together.

-If you've gotten a faulty solenoid and you want to replace it, it should be a fairly simple process, depending on whether or not it's buried under other components.
+If you've got a faulty solenoid and you want to replace it, it should be a fairly simple process, depending on whether or not it's buried under other components.